acend/argocd-basics-training/content/en/docs/02/_index.md

 {{% /onlyWhenNot  %}}
 {{% onlyWhen openshift %}}
 To expose an application we need to specify a so called `route` resource.
-Create an `route.yaml` file next to the `deployment.yaml` in the example-app directory.
+Create a `route.yaml` file next to the `deployment.yaml` in the example-app directory.

 ```yaml
 ---